longview/SonyMDRemote/Readme.md

 ### Minor Stuff
 There's no way to read back the "Auto Pause" flag once you set it, you just have to know.
 This program does not store that, so if you flag auto pause and restart, it will disable auto pause on initial connection to synchronize the MD and program states.

+Repeat modes may work on some variants, but not mine.
+There doesn't seem to be a way to determine if this is the case programmatically.
+I do have the option to use this in the menus on the player itself.

 ### 6.38 ALL NAME REQ
 The returned 7.16 TRACK NAME messages appear to have the TrackNo field set to whatever track was last playing.
 This occurs even when the MD is ejected and reinserted.